Moselle cycle path

 Along lovely vineyards

-The Moselle region is Germany's oldest wine-growing region and its graceful slopes characterise the area like no other wine landscape in the world.
-Vineyard follows vineyard, castle follows half-timbered castle, antiquity follows baroque - in addition to countless opportunities to stop for a bite to eat.
-The cycle tour along the entire length of the German bank from Perl is very popular.
-The day cycle tour along the nearby Middle Rhine to the Loreley and the famous nature reserves near Mainz or to the impressive Saar Loop is also highly recommended.
-The Moselle cycle path runs between the riverbank and vineyards and connects more than 120 wine villages.
+Starting from the border triangle at Perl, this scenic cycle tour along the entire length of the German riverbank always proves to be very popular.
+And a day ride along the nearby Middle Rhine to the Loreley and the famous nature reserves near Mainz, or to the impressive Saar Loop is also highly recommended.
+The Moselle Cycle Path runs along the riverbank and vineyards connecting more than 120 wine villages.

 ➡ HERE are the most popular sights ⬅